jdjsouza/redux-feedback-loop/README.md

 ## Description

-This is a daily feedback that saves the responses to a database.
+This is a daily feedback form that saves the responses to a database.
 Each question is it's own 'page' and the scale is from 1 to 5 on the first three questions that are required.
 The comment section is not required and is a text field that can be several paragraphs long.

 ## Installation